elliotjonesdev/clearout/README.md

 ## Registration and Login Pages
 * #### Login Page
     * The login page features a simple centralised layout with form submission requiring all fields complete to log in as a user.
 Large icons are used to assist the user with use of the form, and a large login button is included.
-The registration page contains a form with all fields required to enable submission.
 <p align="center"><img width="1440" alt="Screenshot 2023-09-16 at 18 40 26" src="https://github.com/elliotjonesdev/clearout/assets/119816371/6536f3be-71d8-48a6-b92d-be699e3f2c0b">
 </p>

 * #### Login Error Message
-    * Users password is hashed for security.
+    * The users password is hashed for security.
 If the incorrect log in details are entered, then a flash message informs the user that the username and/or password details are incorrect
     <p align="center"><img width="1440" alt="Screenshot 2023-09-16 at 18 51 41" src="https://github.com/elliotjonesdev/clearout/assets/119816371/8da6aa42-7967-4321-8e53-5ba0ddb68fc7"></p>

 * #### Registration Page